tritonas00/system-tar-and-restore/README.md

 The script will ask:

+- Interface to use

 - If you want to save the backup in the default folder (/root), or enter your desired path

-- If you want to include your entire home directory. ( If selected no, only hidden files and folders will be included in the backup, just to save user's configurations)
+- If you want to include your /home directory

+- If /home directory is excluded, it will ask if you want to keep hidden files and folders inside it

 - If you want to activate --acls  --selinux --xattrs options (Necessary if the host and the target system is Fedora)